 Toowoomba unveils a flavour-packed floral food trail

 Dig out your stretchy pants, people – #trEATS is back!
-Introduced last year by Toowoomba Carnival of Flowers, #trEATS (Toowoomba Region EATS) is a regional food trail that takes place across greater Toowoomba in southern Queensland throughout September, with cafes, restaurants and bars each offering a signature springtime dish inspired by the event.
-36 cafes, restaurants, bars and outlets have registered to take part, with dishes covering the whole taste spectrum, from sweet, savoury and spicy to everything in between.
+Introduced last year by Toowoomba Carnival of Flowers, #trEATS (Toowoomba Region EATS) is a regional Aussie food trail that takes place across greater Toowoomba in southern Queensland throughout September, with cafes, restaurants and bars each offering a signature springtime dish inspired by the event.
+36 cafes, restaurants, bars and outlets have registered to take part.
+Dishes will cover the whole taste spectrum, from sweet, savoury and spicy to everything in between.

 To check out the full menu of deliciousness on offer, head to tcof.com.au

 Low-carb keto company Locako has signed an exclusive deal with Woolworths to stock three of its collagen snack bars in stores nationally.
 The partnership is Locako’s first foray into a national supermarket chain.
 It signals a major ramp-up for the Aussie food business, which is run by Sydney mum-of-two Ally Mellor.
 Starting with an initial investment of just $2000 while juggling a newborn, Mellor has grown Locako into a million-dollar business.
 As more people embrace a low-carb lifestyle, it’s increased 400 percent year-on-year.